 I am painfully aware of the fact that some people simply do not want to hear that in some ways, these boots are a disappointment, but the pictures easily speak for themselves.
 Even so, I know people will not be satisfied.
 As a result and to better explain what I mean when I discuss the quality of boots, I will be doing a comparison of all the boots I own in a future article which will expand on the pictures above.

 However, I want to reiterate that I do not dislike these boots.
-I am happy that I have them and I do love to wear them.
+I am happy that I have them.
 They are good boots.
 They are well made boots.
 If you buy a pair of Vibergs, they will most likely be very solid.
-Most of the upper stitching on my boots is excellent and the quality overall is good.
+Most of the upper stitching on my boots is excellent and the quality overall is OK.
 The issue is that the quality is not great and there are better boots out there that prove this.
 There are many others who are on the same page that I am, but the vocal Viberg fandom is still loud and I want people who are trying to learn about boots to see a different perspective.